ThinkBigAnalytics/dss_vantageplugin/resource/documentation/raw markdown/dataiku_dss_teradata_vantage_plugin_user_guide/v-vantage-analytic-plugin-usage.md

-# V. Teradata Vantage Analytic Functions plugin Usage
+# V. Using the Teradata Vantage Analytic Functions Plugin

 ---
 ##Usage
-This section assumes that a Dataiku project already exists and input datasets have already been imported.
+This section assumes that a Dataiku DSS project already exists, and input datasets have already been imported.
 Note that recipes need a non-empty dataset as input to run.

 1. Go to the flow view of the Dataiku project, where the recipe is to be created, by clicking on the [`GO TO FLOW`] button or by clicking on the flow icon in the project menu.